-"I am afraid we think too differently?
+"Do you suppose that we think differently?
 I have no idea of it.
-I dare say, that on a comparison of our opinions, they would be found as much alike as they have been used to be: to the point-I consider Crawford's proposals as most advantageous and desirable, if you could return his affection.
-I consider it as most natural that all your family should wish you could return it; but that as you cannot, you have done exactly as you ought in refusing him.
+I dare say that, on a comparison of our opinions, they would be found as much alike as they have been used to be: to the point--I consider Crawford's proposals as most advantageous and desirable, if you could return his affection.
+I consider it as most natural that all your family should wish you could return it; but that, as you cannot, you have done exactly as you ought in refusing him.
 Can there be any disagreement between us here?"

-"Oh, no!
+"Oh no!
 But I thought you blamed me.
 I thought you were against me.
 This is such a comfort!"